 You’ll want to choose a model that fits your dartboard and gives you enough protection around the edges.

-Backboards are available in a variety of shapes, include
+Backboards are available in a variety of shapes, including:

 Round backboards will typically fit around the edges of a dartboard, connecting like pieces of a puzzle.
 This shape offers less protection compared to the other shapes since it has a thinner surface.
 However, there are people that prefer this style, since it’s very aesthetically pleasing and tends to do a better job of naturally blending in with a room’s existing décor.